Jayson Castro: Talk 'N Text / TNT

-Talk N' Text won the championship against the San Miguel Beermen (4-2).
-He and Jimmy Alapag were titled as co-Finals MVP's.
+Talk N' Text won the championship against the San Miguel Beermen (4–2).
+He and Jimmy Alapag were titled as co-Finals MVPs.

-Talk N' Text won back to back championships in the 2010-2011 Commissioner's Cup against another San Miguel Corporation franchise the Barangay Ginebra Kings.
+Talk N' Text won back to back championships in the 2011 Commissioner's Cup against another San Miguel Corporation franchise the Barangay Ginebra Kings.
 Castro was named the Finals MVP and co-siding again with Jimmy Alapag for two consecutive conferences.

 In 2015, Castro captured his sixth title with the Talk 'N Text franchise and PBA career after winning the 2015 PBA Commissioner's Cup title against Rain or Shine Elasto Painters.

 On October 14, 2016 Castro was recognized during the PBA Leo Awards Night as he was named to the PBA Mythcial First Team.